 Genesis 1:26 states: “And God said, Let us make man in our image.”

 Some people suppose that we can find the Trinity doctrine in the first chapter of the Bible.
-They make this claim because the Hebrew word elohim, which is translated “God,” is plural, and they believe the plural pronouns in Genesis 1:26 help to support the Trinity doctrine as well.
+They make this claim because the Hebrew word elohim, which is translated “God,” they understand to be plural.

 -Commenting on Genesis 1:26, Ellen White wrote:

 “After the earth was created, and the beasts upon it, the Father and Son carried out their purpose, which was designed before the fall of Satan, to make man in their own image.
 They had wrought together in the creation of the earth and every living thing upon it.
 And now God says to his Son, ‘Let us make man in our image.”
 (The Spirit of Prophecy, vol. 1, pp. 24, 25).’